PP-Papa/covid-tracker/README.md

 # Java App: Covid Tracker

 ## Background
-<b>Covid-tracker</b>, is a java application that answers your real estate and covid related questions in Philadelphia.
+<b>Covid-tracker</b>, is a java application that answers your real estate, polutation and covid related questions in Philadelphia metro area.
 This is the course project for CIT594 course of Upenn MCIT program, and source codes are not visible to public.
+For interested employer, please contact me personally for more details.
 UI Demo only.

 <br></br>